X's weird webspace

 πŸ¦‹ butterfly sort 2

 Let us make a living creature, more precisely and intrestingly a butterfly.
-This name is based on the shape that happens halfway through your sorting process:
+This name is based on the shape that happens halfway through this algorithm's sorting process: A half-sorted B stack's visualization

 πŸ”¨ the construction